-TCS GST – Practical Aspects on Collection of Tax at Source under GST
+TCS GST – Practical Aspects on Collection of Tax at Source in GST

 After 1 year of successful implementation of GST, the government had finally give his nod on the applicability of the provisions related to TCS and TDS under GST with effect from 01.10.2019; all provisions related to TCS are covered under section 52 and Rule 67, 68, 79 & 80.

 By keeping mind the experience I gain in past 6 months after making timely compliances related to TCS under GST and understanding the impact of all such provisions on both Operator as well as Supplier, I came up with his article which will help professionals to understand all the provisions related to TCSt under same roof.